键盘快捷键

 Example

-Consider the following script, fib10.ksl, which calculates the 10th Fibonacci number:
+The following script, fib10.ksl, computes the 10th Fibonacci number:

 While[Less[m, 10], {